bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[](../../../samples/tests/razor/AllKindsOfParamsTest.razor#L142-L152)]

 This is just regular Blazor cascading value parameter passing, which is the same for both `Fixture` and `SnapshotTest` razor tests.
-In this case, multiple `<CascadingValue>` components is used to pass the unnamed and named cascading parameter values to the component.
+In this case, multiple `<CascadingValue>` components are used to pass the unnamed and named cascading parameter values to the component.

 ***

-## Render a Component Under Test Inside Other Components
+## Rendering a Component Under Test Inside Other Components

-It is possible to nest a component under tests inside other components, if that is needed to test it.
+It is possible to nest a component under tests inside other components, if that is required to test it.
 For example, to nest the `<HelloWorld>` component inside the `<Wrapper>` component, do the following:

 # [C# test code](#tab/csharp)